Do expats from Illinois still owe Illinois state taxes?

 Nonresident

 Nonresidents do not have Illinois as their domicile and do not maintain significant ties to the state.
-They are only taxed on income originating from Illinois sources, such as wages earned in Illinois or income from property located in the state.
+They are taxed by Illinois only on income originating from Illinois sources, such as wages earned in Illinois or income from property located in the state.

 Part-Year Resident